keerthana-sridhar/mlops_project/README.md

 ### Model not loading

-👉 You likely forgot:
+> 👉 You likely forgot:

 ```bash
 dvc repro
 ```

 ### MLflow not working

-Check:

 ```bash
 docker ps